 Gut microbiota might be associated with the development of GVHD, in which loss of diversity in the microbiota could be a risk factor for the GVHD[31,32].
-Gut microbiota might be perturbed due to basic HSCT conditioning, various infections, and/or use of antibiotics, resulting in increased inflammatory factors influencing the Treg/Th17 balance, thus promoting the development of GVHD.
+Gut microbiota might be perturbed due to basic HSCT condition, various infections, and/or use of antibiotics, resulting in increased inflammatory factors influencing the Treg/Th17 balance, thus promoting the development of GVHD.
 It is noteworthy that these inflammatory factors are associated with the Treg/Th17 balance.
 Therefore, gut microbiota with inflammatory diseases could affect GVHD and/or the balance of Treg/Th17[33,34].
 In general, diet has an influence on the construction of gut microbiota.
 In particular, the activities of gut microbiota may rely on a well-adjusted production of short-chain fatty acids (SCFAs) such as acetate, propionate and/or butyrate, which are mainly the products of gut fermentation of non-digestible polysaccharides such as cellulose and/or resistant starch in vegetables[35].
-SCFAs have been recognized as mediators of immune responses, including pathways of cytokine production, which is important to alleviate the risk of GVHD[36].
+SCFAs have been recognized as mediators of immune responses, including pathways of cytokine production, which is important to minimize the risk of GVHD[36].
 It has been shown that SCFAs are effective antimicrobial and/or anti-inflammatory compounds supporting the epithelial barrier for metabolic homeostasis in the host[37].
-Therefore, some microbial metabolites including the SCFAs might work as protections against the GVHD by adjusting immune-reactions[38].
+Therefore, some microbial metabolites including the SCFAs might protect against the GVHD by adjusting immune-reactions[38].
 Remarkably, increased production of microbiota-derived SCFAs could improve the Treg/Th17 balance[39].
 In addition, elevated production of SCFAs may lead to the enhanced Treg generation and the suppressed Th17 development[40].
 Moreover, SCFAs may up-regulate the production of anti-inflammatory cytokines resulting in the induction of Tregs[41].
 Therefore, loss of beneficial gut commensals that can produce SCFAs might affect the severity of GVHD.
-Clinical scale production of human Tregs might be actually complex and difficult in another way.
+Clinical-scale production of human Tregs might be complex and difficult in another way.
 It has been shown that certain microbiota strains with the high production of butyrate could decrease GVHD[36,42].
-Interestingly, the butyrate, isovaleric acid, and/or branched-chain fatty acids could activate mTORC1 in hepatocytes, suggesting a diet could potentiate the mTORC1 via the alterations in gut microbiota[43].
+Interestingly, the butyrate, isovaleric acid, and/or branched-chain fatty acids could activate mTORC1 in hepatocytes, suggesting that a diet could potentiate the mTORC1 via the alterations in gut microbiota[43].
 In addition, it has been indicated that GPR41, a G protein-coupled receptor for SCFAs including butyrate, could evoke the mTORC1 phosphorylation[44].
-On the contrary, the specific modification of microbial metabolites could have another effects on the condition of GVHD, suggesting that an unrecognized role of microbial metabolites has beneficial effects on GVHD[36].
+On the contrary, the specific modification of microbial metabolites could have another effect on the condition of GVHD, suggesting that an unrecognized role of microbial metabolites has beneficial effects on GVHD[36].